 Attitudes to Homosexuality are part of the Ethics section of the Year 9 Theology curriculum.
-Same sex relationships also appear as part of the Thrive Programme and discussions also take place, as questions on the topic arise in subjects such as in Theology, the study of literature and current affairs, among many other school subjects.
-Staff will make it clear that while most people experience sexual attraction to persons of the opposite sex, same-sex attraction is also common.
+Same sex relationships also appear as part of the PSHE Programme and discussions also take place, as questions on the topic arise in subjects such as in Theology, the study of literature and current affairs, among many other school subjects.
 The Christian approach is to condemn all forms of prejudice and intolerance, including homophobia.
 (Catechism of the Catholic Church 2358).